What are the eligibility requirements for the AIHM Fellowship?

 - *Registered Nurses, Direct Entry Midwives and others with a master’s or doctorate in health related fields are eligible to apply

 Is the Fellowship approved by the American Board of Integrative Medicine (ABOIM)?
 Does it have other accreditation/approval?

-Yes, the AIHM Fellowship in Integrative Health & Medicine was unanimously approved by American Board of Integrative Medicine (ABOIM) committee in 2015.
+Yes, the AIHM Fellowship in Integrative Health & Medicine was unanimously approved by the American Board of Integrative Medicine (ABOIM) committee in 2015.
 This means that MDs and DOs who successfully complete the Fellowship have satisfied ABOIM Eligibility Requirement 7(1) and are eligible to sit for the ABOIM exam.

 How much time is required for the Fellowship?